anish-yadav/password-manager/README.md

 4. to get any help just type node app.js --help

+Thats all
-Thats all hope you like it.
+Hope you like it.....